Mirith/Word-language-predictor/readme.md

 # Usage

 You'll need python (this was done in python 3).
 And a heck of a lot of time.
 But at the end you'll have a trained network!
 Or you could just look at the pretty pictures on [github](https://github.com/Mirith/word-language-prediction) as well...
 If you want the trained analyzer, it's [here](https://drive.google.com/file/d/0ByNf-Gd6Z75pMm9JamZKaVlKa0U/view?usp=sharing).
-It's almost a gigabyte and was way past githubs upload limits.
+It's almost a gigabyte and was way past GitHub's upload limits.

 # Files

 ## word prediction.py

-This file loads the data, splits it and trains a neural network.
+This file loads the data, splits it into training/testing sets, and trains a neural network.
 It takes a very, very long time.
-I have optimized a few parameters with [gridsearch](http://scikit-learn.org/stable/modules/grid_search.html) from I think sklearn?
+I trained it on a laptop though, with 4GB RAM and a 2.4 Ghz CPU, so the time to train it might differ.
+Especially if you use another dataset.
+I have optimized a few parameters with [gridsearch](http://scikit-learn.org/stable/modules/grid_search.html).

 ## graph prediction.py